phil294/AHK_X11/README.md

 AHK_X11 can be used completely without a terminal.
 You can however if you want use it console-only too.
 Graphical commands are optional, it also runs headless.

 <details><summary><strong>CLICK TO SEE WHICH COMMANDS ARE IMPLEMENTED AND WHICH ARE MISSING</strong>.
 Note however that this is not very representative.
 For example, no `Gui` sub command is included in the listing.
-For a better overview on what is already done, skim through the <a href="https://phil294.github.io/AHK_X11">docs</a>.</summary>
+For a better overview on what is already done, skim through the <a href="https://phil294.github.io/AHK_X11"><b>FULL DOCUMENTATION HERE</b></a>.</summary>

 ```diff
 DONE      ?% (90/219):